facebookresearch/theseus/docs/source/getting-started.rst

 From source
 """""""""""
-To install from source code, you can use
+The simplest way to install Theseus from source is by running the following (see further below to also include BaSpaCho)

 .. code-block:: bash